NomicFoundation/hardhat-website/src/content/docs/docs/guides/configuration-variables.md

+---
-# Managing config values and secrets safely
+title: Managing config values and secrets safely
+description: How to to manage config variables and secrets safely
+sidebar:
+  label: Managing config values and secrets
+  order: 6
+---

 Hardhat projects often need values that shouldn’t be committed to shared repositories, like private keys or API keys.